A suite of parsers designed to make interacting with Serpent output files simple, scriptable, and flawless

 If you have issues installing the project, find a bug, or want to add a feature, the GitHub issue page is the best place to do that.

 The Annals of Nuclear Energy article should be cited for all work using SERPENT.
-If you wish to cite this project, please cite as:
+If you are using this project, please considering citing with

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.